perdacherMartin/hilbertJoin/README.md

   <br/> List of changes:
   - Changed from float to double precision.
   - Adapted to a self-join problem.
-  - We take care of the dimensions, within our compilation process.
+  - We take care of the dimensions, within our compilation process (D must be known at compile time).

 # References